-The board has three standing Committees: Audit, Nomination and Remuneration.
-Each of the board committees comprises solely independent non-executive Directors.
-The composition and responsibilities of the Audit, Nomination and Remuneration Committees are set out in each of the Committee reports, on pages 74, 81 and 84 of this Annual Report respectively.
-The Remuneration Committee report on pages 84 - 108 of this Annual Report is incorporated into this report by reference.
+The board has three standing committees: Audit, Nomination and Remuneration.
+Each of the board committees comprises solely independent non-executive directors.
+The composition and responsibilities of the Audit, Nomination and Remuneration Committees are set out in each of the Committee reports, on pages 54, 60 to 61 and 62 of this Annual Report respectively.
+The Remuneration Committee Report on pages 62 to 64 of this Annual Report is incorporated into this report by reference.
 The terms of reference for each of the Committees can be found in the Investors section of the Company's website.

-The Group also has an Executive Committee to support the Group Chief Executive Officer with the day-today management of the Group and the development and execution of the Group's strategy.
-The Executive Committee comprises the Executive Directors, the Group Finance Director, the Global Head of Sale and Purchase and the Managing Director of Braemar Corporate Finance.
+The Group also has an Executive Committee to support the Group Chief Executive Officer with the day-to-day management of the Group and the development and execution of the Group's strategy.
+The Executive Committee comprises the executive directors, the Group Finance Director, the Global Head of Sale and Purchase and the Managing Director of Braemar Corporate Finance.

 The Group also has a Risk Committee, which, like the Executive Committee, is not a formal board committee.
-The Risk Committee meets regularly and reports to the Audit Committee on matters such as emerging risks and other changes to the risk matrix, the work of the internal audit function, and the day-to-day monitoring of the Group's risk management framework.
+The Risk Committee meets regularly and reports to the Audit Committee on matters such as emerging risks and other changes to the risk matrix, the work of the internal audit function, and the day-to-day monitoring of the Group's Risk Management Framework.
 It comprises the Group Chief Financial Officer, the Group Chief Operating Officer, the Group Finance Director, the Head of Human Resources, the Group IT Director, the Group Head of Internal Audit and Group Risk and Compliance Manager and representatives of the Group's finance team and other functions and locations.
 Other colleagues are invited from time to time to provide additional experience of the Group's operations and potential risk exposure.